Bounded remainder sets, bounded distance equivalent cut-and-project sets, and equidecomposability: Bounded distance equivalent cut-and-project sets

 \begin{theorem} Let $W, W' \sbt \R^n$ be two bounded Riemann measurable sets of positive measure.
 If the model sets $\Lambda(\Gamma, W)$ and $\Lambda(\Gamma, W')$ are bounded distance equivalent, then $W, W'$ are equidecomposable up to measure zero with measurable pieces, using only translations by vectors from $p_2(\Gamma)$. \end{theorem}

-This result was previously announced in \cite[Theorem 1.1]{Gre25a} but the original proof turned out to contain a gap, see \cite{Gre25b}.
-The remainder of the section is devoted to a new proof of \thmref{thm:gre25.main} which bridges this gap.
+This result was previously announced in \cite[Theorem 1.1]{Gre25} but the proof given there was found to contain a gap, see \cite{Gre26}.
+The remainder of this section is devoted to a new proof of \thmref{thm:gre25.main} based on the measurable Hall's theorem.

+We note that in \cite{Gre25} the additional claim was made that if $W, W'$ are polytopes, then the pieces of the equidecomposition can also be chosen to be polytopes.
+The new proof given below \emph{does not} establish this additional claim.
+In fact, we will see in \secref{s:1d} that this claim is valid only for \emph{one-dimensional} model sets.
+As a consequence, several results announced in \cite{Gre25} are false; we describe these results in Appendix \ref{sec:gre25}.